immunoodle/i-spi/CONTRIBUTING.md

-# Contributing to The Interactive Serology Plate Inspector (I-SPI)
+# Contributing to the Interactive Serology Plate Inspector (I-SPI)

 Thank you for your interest in contributing to **I-SPI**!
 We welcome contributions from the community to help improve the project.
 This document outlines how you can help and the best practices to follow when contributing.